 Solid Waste Association of North America : Young Professionals

 The goal of the Young Investigator Scholarship is to bring attention to emerging young professionals in the field of compost research and to spark interest in the future of the composting industry.
 Recipient of the scholarship will be awarded funds to support their research and education.
 The recipient will be invited to display a research posted at the USCC Conference.
-If the deadline for this year has already passed, click here to find out the next scholarship deadline and more information about the US Composting Council.
+If the deadline for this year has already passed, you can access information on the next scholarship deadline and more information about the US Composting Council.

 US Zero Waste Business Council

 The U.S. Zero Waste Business Council and its campus group are creating campus-specific programs for certifying campus facilities that meets the Zero Waste Principles of the Zero Waste International Alliance (ZWIA).